 2.1.
-The global climate model (GCM)
+The Global Climate Model

-Experiments have been conducted using the Met Office's 'high-top' HadGEM2-CC climate model, which is one configuration of the HadGEM2 model suite [Martin et al., 2011].
-The model is described in detail by Hardiman et al. [2012] and Osprey et al. [2013], and participated in the Coupled Model Intercomparison Project Phase 5 (CMIP5; Jones et al. The model has 60 levels in the vertical domain with an upper boundary at [2011]). \sim 84 km and is run at N96 horizontal resolution (1.250° × 1.875°).
-It includes orographic and non-orographic gravity wave drag schemes and simulates a realistic quasi-biennial oscillation (QBO) [Scaife et al., 2002].
-The atmosphere is coupled to the Hadley Centre ocean model, which has 40 vertical layers and $1^{\circ} \times 1^{\circ}$ resolution (increasing in the tropics), and sea-ice scheme as described by Johns et al. [2006].
+Experiments have been conducted using the Met Office's "high-top" HadGEM2-CC climate model, which is one configuration of the HadGEM2 model suite [Martin et al., 2011].
+The model is described in detail by Hardiman et al. [2012] and Osprey et al. [2013] and participated in the Coupled Model Intercomparison Project Phase 5 (CMIP5) [Jones et al., 2011].
+The model has 60 levels in the vertical domain with an upper boundary at ~84 km and is run at N96 horizontal resolution $(1.250^{\circ} \times 1.875^{\circ})$.
+It includes orographic and nonorographic gravity wave drag schemes and simulates a realistic quasi-biennial oscillation (QBO) [Scaife et al., 2002].
+The atmosphere is coupled to the Hadley Centre ocean model, which has 40 vertical layers and 1° × 1° resolution (increasing in the tropics), and sea ice scheme as described by Johns et al. [2006].
 The model also includes an interactive carbon cycle.
-The atmospheric model uses the Edwards and Slingo [1996] radiative transfer scheme, which has been updated to use the correlated-k method for calculating transmittances [Cusack et al., 1999].
-In the configuration used here, the radiation code has six bands in the shortwave spectral region covering the intervals 200-320 nm, 320-690 nm (ozone only), 320-690 nm (ozone and water vapour), 690-1190 nm, 1190-2380 nm and 2380-10000 nm.
+The atmospheric model uses the Edwards and Slingo [1996] radiative transfer scheme, which has been updated to use the correlated k method for calculating transmittances [Cusack et al., 1999].
+In the configuration used here, the radiation code has six bands in the shortwave spectral region covering the intervals 200-320 nm, 320-690 nm (ozone only), 320-690 nm (ozone and water vapor), 690-1190 nm, 1190-2380 nm, and 2380-10000 nm.
 The radiation scheme also employs updates to the treatment of shortwave absorption by ozone as described by Zhong et al. [2008].

-Each experiment consists of a three member ensemble run from 1 December 2005 to 1 January 2100 with atmospheric and oceanic initial conditions taken from three 'historical' all-forcings HadGEM2-CC simulations.
-All experiments include time-varying well-mixed greenhouse gases (CO2, CH4, N2O, chlourofluorocarbons) and aerosols as specified by the

-Representative Concentration Pathway 8.5 (RCP8.5) scenario (Meinshausen et al. [2011]).
-This is a high greenhouse gas forcing scenario in which atmospheric CO2 concentrations increase from ~380 ppm in 2005 to ~970 ppm in 2100.
-HadGEM2-CC does not include interactive chemistry, and thus ozone is prescribed as a zonally-averaged latitude-height-time field using the SPARC AC&C ozone dataset (Cionni et al. [2011]).
-This dataset was recommended for use in CMIP5 and includes the recovery of the ozone layer over the 21st century due to declining abundances of ozone depleting substances and a climate change trend according to the SRES A1b greenhouse gas scenario.
-The original ozone dataset did not include a solar cycle component for the future period, so this was added for the HadGEM2-CC CMIP5 simulations (see Section 2.3 for details).
-Unless otherwise stated, the figures presented in Sections 3 and 4 show averages over the three ensemble members.
+Each experiment consists of a three-member ensemble run from 1 December 2005 to 1 January 2100 with atmospheric and oceanic initial conditions taken from three "historical" all-forcings HadGEM2-CC simulations.
+All experiments include time-varying well-mixed greenhouse gases (CO_2 , CH_4 , N_2O , and chlorofluorocarbons) and aerosols as specified by the Representative Concentration Pathway 8.5 (RCP8.5) scenario [Meinshausen et al., 2011].
+This is a high greenhouse gas forcing scenario in which atmospheric CO_2 concentrations increase from ~380 ppm in 2005 to ~970 ppm in 2100.
+HadGEM2-CC does not include interactive chemistry, and thus, ozone is prescribed as a zonally averaged latitude-height-time field using the SPARC AC&C ozone data set [Cionni et al., 2011].
+This data set was recommended for use in CMIP5 and includes the recovery of the ozone layer over the 21st century due to declining abundances of ozone-depleting substances and a climate change trend according to the SRES A1b greenhouse gas scenario.
+The original ozone data set did not include a solar cycle component for the future period, so this was added for the HadGEM2-CC CMIP5 simulations (see section 2.3 for details).
+Unless otherwise stated, the figures presented in sections 3 and 4 show averages over the three-ensemble members.

 2.2.
-Specification of TSI and SSI
+Specification of TSI and Spectral Solar Irradiance